 The NextLight commercial series are some of the most efficient LED grow lights on the market.
 The Veg8 is one of the three LED fixtures in the NextLight commercial series - the other two being the NextLight Mini and NextLight Mega.
-The NextLight Veg8 emits a full spectrum white light and is designed for vegetative growth whether you are growing starters, leafy greens such as lettuce, vegging cannabis, or growing up clones.
+The NextLight Veg8 emits a full spectrum white light and is designed for vegetative growth whether you are growing starters, leafy greens such as lettuce, vegging, or growing clones.

 The Veg8 is 22" x 46” x 2.5’” and only weighs 10 lbs.
 It has a wide form factor - the dimensions of the fixture are nearly identical to its footprint which means you get a nice even coverage area under the unit.